work with me

 Money for this work is intense and sad.
 I say that because even after 23 years of practice, I still struggle with the capitalist notion that you have to pay for support.
 I am deeply sorry that we live in this world and I just want to say to you that you - and me and all of us - should never have to pay for our care.
 God damn it.
 And we do.
 And not everyone can afford it.
 And I don’t take insurance because the kind of work I offer is not covered by the health insurance industry.
 And all of this sucks and here we are.

+These days when people ask me what they should pay me, I tell them that this is largely up to them.
+The last time I had a sliding fee scale, which was about two years ago, it went from $85 to $200 with a recommendation of $100 for a session if someone needed me to tell them a number.
 If this is not affordable for you, I am open to you reaching out with a suggestion, as long as you are aware that I might say no, I am sorry.
 I am not able to afford that right now.
 Suggestions can also include bartering, but I wanted to talk a bit more about what I mean by that.

 I have done a lot of bartering in my life and I love bartering but I only barter for things that my family can use.
 There is a big difference between bartering and gifts.
 I welcome gifts because they come from your heart, your gorgeous loving heart.
 It doesn’t matter what it is because it is a gift.
 And this Leo LOVES gifts.
 Bartering is about an exchange of labor so I want to be honest about it.
 I am going to list what I have experienced regarding bartering in the past so you can assess yourself.
 If you raise chickens, eggs are awesome.
 I am a gardener and I put up a lot of food so we don’t need what you are growing if we are growing it as well but if you grow grains or hunt in a good way or fish, I am always open to those.
 Also, if you live in the cold north and it is winter and you grow fresh vegetables in a greenhouse or have access to a winter CSA, then fabulous!!
 I live collectively and am part of close-knit communities that take care of each other so basic labor-exchange is not usually needed except on rare occasions.
 Having said that, if you or others in your family are plumbers, electricians, carpenters, and other kinds of skilled tradesfolk, I would be interested in a conversation.
 I also have solid trusted bodyworkers, astrologers, herbalists and tarot readers who I work with so those are not barter things for me.
 And I am not a thing-person so I want to admire your artwork - and receive it gratefully as a gift or buy it when it blows me away - but I don’t take artwork for barter except occasionally.
 In those cases, I usually will exchange a series of sessions for a piece of art that you create in response to the sessions.
 In other words, a way for me to better see and understand what you are experiencing through the lens of your creativity.
 It is rare that I do this, but sometimes I do.
 If you have ideas for bartering not touched on here, I would love to know about them.